<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 “I don’t want the test to take up a lot of time, what’s the one test position I should use to get a good idea of my athlete’s shoulder health?”

 I get asked this question a lot, but the answer is dependent on the group you’re working with.
-For example, a volleyball player is primarily playing with their arm(s) straight overhead in that “I” position so it makes sense that that is the one position we’d like to test, but a baseball pitcher is throwing with anywhere from 80°-100°+ of shoulder abduction so it makes more sense to test them in the “T” or “Y” position depending on their arm slot.
+For example, a volleyball player is primarily playing with their arm(s) straight overhead in that “I” position so it makes sense that that is the one position we’d like to test, but a baseball pitcher is throwing anywhere from 80°-100°+ of shoulder abduction so it makes more sense to test them in the “T” or “Y” position depending on their arm slot.
 Or maybe you’re working with softball pitchers who have almost no shoulder abduction when they throw, then you might want to use the other “I” option.
 In the name of specificity, test the most relevant position to the athlete in front of you.

 Consideration 2: Frequency